OsKaR31415/cours/sources/Github copilot make coding assignments futile.md

 # Github copilot make coding assignments futile

 ## What copilot can do
- - generate code solutions from comments or simply function name
+ - generate code solutions from comments or even only function name
      - even complex codes like [[algorithme de Dijkstra|Dijkstra's algorithm]], [[quicksort]]...
  - Randomize code so every solution is not the same

 ## What solutions are possible
  - ~~Change programming language~~ : copilot knows even functionnal languages (everything that is on github)
      - teach in programming languages that don't exist
+     - copilot is not very good for complex languages (such as haskell)
- - Make exams on paper on pen
+ - Make exams on paper and pen
  - Ask students to explain their code

 ## What it means for assignments